Aurora-Academy/myBlog/README.md

    JWT_SECRET=password
    ```

+9. In the terminal inside the server folder, Run the following command `npm install`
-9. Run the server application using `npm run dev`
+10. Run the server application using `npm run dev`